 Dr. Lucian Sega holds a PhD in Mathematics from Purdue University and a BS in Mathematics from the University of Bucharest, Romania.
-He is the former Head of the EPGY Secondary Mathematics at Stanford University, and a former faculty member and instructor at San Jose State University and Purdue University.
+He is the former Head of the EPGY Secondary Mathematics at Stanford University, and a former faculty member and lecturer of Mathematics at San Jose State University and Purdue University.
 He currently serves as Associate Editor of the AMC 10/12 Editorial Board, as well as founder and executive director of the Sega Math Academy.

 Dr. Sega has extensive experience with curriculum development, math circles, math contest training and enrichment activities, computer-based instruction, distance-learning, and virtual classrooms.
-He designed and taught math competitions classes and summer institutes/camps at Stanford University, San Jose Math Circle, Star League, Communication Academy, and Basis Independent School in Silicon Valley.
+He designed and taught math competition classes and summer institutes/camps at Stanford University, San Jose Math Circle, Star League, Communication Academy, and Basis Independent School in Silicon Valley.

-Dr. Sega is a former math Olympian in Romania and has over 20 years of experience in training US students for regional, national, and international math contests.
+Dr. Sega is a former math Olympian in Romania and has almost 25 years of experience in training US students for regional, national, and international math contests.
 He successfully coached several USAJMO and USAMO participants and AMC 8/10/12 perfect scorers.

 The Sega Math Academy classes are all online, live, and synchronous.
 Students come here from all over the world.
 There are NO pre-recorded materials.
 In our virtual classroom environment, students are able to interact live with the instructor and their classmates through audio, video, and text chat.
-Our exciting math classes cover curriculum for students in grades 4 through 12, and, unlike other learning centers and academies, are taught by a professional mathematician with more than 20 years of experience.
+Our exciting and rigorous math classes cover curriculum for students in grades 4 through 12, and, unlike other learning centers and academies, are taught by a professional mathematician with close to 25 years of experience.